 Sports betting is not currently legal in Oklahoma, but some lawmakers are trying to change that.
-House Bill 3375 was introduced in February of 2018 and seeks to legalize sports betting at tribal casinos.
-What makes this bill unique among the many sports betting bills that were proposed in 2017 and 2018 is that it does not call for traditional sports betting; HB 3375 calls for pools betting.
+House Bill 3375 was introduced in February of 2018 and sought to legalize sports betting at tribal casinos.
+What made this bill unique among the many sports betting bills that were proposed in 2017 and 2018 is that it did not call for traditional sports betting; HB 3375 called for pools betting.

 Under this law, casino visitors would not be placing sports bets against the house like they would at a traditional Las Vegas sportsbook.
 Instead, patrons’ wagers would be pooled together and all payouts would come from that pool, minus a little hold-back for the casino.
 This is basically the way horse racing betting works.

 Organizing sports betting in this way has its pros and cons.
 The good thing about pools betting is you’re not forced to place your bets against the house and its skilled oddsmakers.
 The bad thing is the types of bets on offer will probably be more limited than what you would find at a traditional bookmaker.

 According to Tulsa World, this bill would have generated $28 million a year in new tax revenues.
 Of that amount, 88% would go to the Education Reform Revolving Fund in Oklahoma.
 This bill can only take effect if federal laws are changed to allow individual states to legalize and regulate sports betting.

 Online Poker and Internet Casinos

 Online poker and gambling haven’t officially come to Oklahoma yet but it isn’t for a lack of effort.
 In 2013, the Cheyenne and Arapaho Tribes came to an agreement with OK Governor Mary Fallin to host online poker games for state residents and overseas internet users.
 The tribe invested nearly $9.5 million in PokerTribes.com and set up a website that promised to host real money poker and casino games very soon.